What Does it Take to Be a Farm Labor Contractor?

 - Furnish tools for employee use.

 - Employ foremen to deal directly with workers when recruiting, hiring, instructing, assigning tasks, and enforcing work rules.

 - Supervise the work of contracted employees.

-When polled, Farm Labor Contractors say the following skills are most frequently used in their jobs:
+Farm Labor Contractors state the following job skills are important in their day-to-day work.

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.

 Time Management: Managing one’s own time and the time of others.